commercetools/ui-kit/packages/components/data-table-manager/README.md

 ## Description

-> THIS COMPONENT IS IN BETA!
-> Please be aware that it may be subject to upcoming breaking changes as it's still in active development.

 This component enhances the `<DataTable>` component and additionally provides a UI and state management to handle configuration of the table such as column manager.

 - The `disableDisplaySettings` enables / disables the layout settings panel, allowing the user to select wrapping text and density display options.